• Canadian Travel

 Vatican Museum

-This is a great post for a more in depth look at Visting the Vatican.
+This is an excellent post for a more in-depth look at Visiting the Vatican.

 How to skip the line at the Vatican

-This is one instance where a skip the line ticket is worth gold!
+This is one instance where a skip-the-line ticket is worth gold!
 The line to get in was two and a half hours long the day we were there, and it can swell to 4 or 5 hours in the middle of the summer.
-The skip the line entrance is not clearly marked, but it is the same entrance as the disability entrance.
-You show your skip the line ticket and are able to get in a shorter line that leads directly to the 2nd floor.
-There you will get in another short line where your ticket will actually be printed out.
+The skip-the-line entrance is not clearly marked but is the same as the disability entrance.
+You show your skip-the-line ticket and are able to get in a shorter line that leads directly to the 2nd floor.
+You will get in another short line where your ticket will be printed out.
 You can then head to the turnstile and enter.

 We ended up being about 15 minutes late, but no one questioned the time on our ticket.
 I’m not sure that is always the case and maybe we just got lucky!